mazedlx/socialsecurity/README.md

 # SocialSecurity

-Check if Austiran social security numbers are valid.
+Check if Austrian social security numbers are valid.

 ## Installation and Usage